FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/how-sso-works.md

 {% plantuml source: _diagrams/learn/expert-advice/authentication/single-sign-on/sso-login.plantuml, alt: "Single sign-on request flow during login." %}

-(If you are a stickler, you'll notice there is no request for a token from the apps to FusionAuth after the user authenticates.
+(If you are a stickler, you'll notice there is no request for a token from the apps to the identity provider after the user authenticates.
 That is implied and required.)

 With SSO there are different sessions managed by different applications, which can have varying lifetimes and storage mechanisms.